 The Best Alternatives to iExplorer

-This app really is “amazing.”
+iMazing is really “amazing.”
 It makes managing the files on your iOS devices quick, simple, and straightforward—no more fumbling through and trying to figure out how to make iTunes work the way you want it.
 This phone manager makes backing up and transferring data on your iOS devices a breeze.

 The ability to schedule backups and do them wirelessly provides a true “set it and forget it” backup solution.
 One particularly impressive feature is customizable restoration.
 You don’t have to restore everything from the backup; you choose what you want.
-Find out more about iMazing in our detailed review of the tool.
+Find out more about this app from our detailed iMazing review.

 - Works on both Mac and PC